-PETER BEHRENS’s first novel, The Law of Dreams, won the Governor General’s Literary Award, Canada’s most prestigious book prize, and has been published in nine languages.
+Peter Behrens’s first novel, The Law of Dreams, won the Governor General’s Award, Canada’s most prestigious book prize, and has been published in nine languages.
 The New York Times Book Review called his second novel, The O’Briens, “a major accomplishment.”
-He is the author of… More about Peter Behrens
+He is also the author of the… More about Peter Behrens

 “Absorbing, unsparing, and beautifully written . . . [a] masterly novel.” –The New York Times Book Review

 “Stunningly lyric . . . a work of richly empathetic imagination that reminds us once again of how powerful historical fiction can be in skilled hands.” –Los Angeles Times

 “Superb . . . an emotional epic bearing echoes of Melville and Ondaatje, conveying scents and shimmers of a vanished world under the skin of our own.” –Jonathan Lethem, author of You Don’t Love Me Yet

 “Extraordinary . . . a novel that animates the past this vibrantly should make volumes of mere history blush.” –The Washington Post Book World

 “Sprawling, cinematic, exquisitely detailed, exactingly researched, and keenly felt . . . a powerful work of excavation that achieves what historical fiction often can’t–credibility, along with a sense of the transportive.” –Boston Phoenix

 “Riveting . . .
 Behrens turns the archetypal immigrant’s journey into Homeric epic.” –The Providence Journal